|

 plain text method supported by all servers), plain (another simple

-secure anymore), digest-md5 (an overcomplicated obsolete method
+digest-md5 (an overcomplicated obsolete method that avoids

-the plain method), ntlm (an obscure non-standard method that is now
+method), ntlm (an obscure non-standard method that is now

 considered broken; it sometimes requires a special domain parameter passed